gofractally/psibase/doc/events.md

 <br>

-A query for the Holder Events index can be easily constructed by following that GraphQL Schema:
+A query for the User Events index can be easily constructed by following that GraphQL Schema:

 <details>
   <summary>Reveal</summary>

 ```
   query {
-  userEvents(holder: "alice") {
+  userEvents(user: "alice") {
       pageInfo {
           hasNextPage
           endCursor